wang159/zT_b/README.md

 This function accepts measured thermoelectric data and places it on the maximum ZT vs. b map.
 The load line for the measured data against maximum ZT vs. b is also shown.

+This script follows the general procedure published in "Transport property analysis method for thermoelectric materials: material quality factor and the effective mass model" SD Kang, GJ Snyder - arXiv preprint arXiv:1710.06896, 2017

 ## Inputs

 The program takes measured thermoelectric quantities being either